 Nobody knew that the elusive whale shark could be so reliably encountered anywhere on Earth until fishermen stumbled across them in the late 20th century and now just a few years later, I was able to swim alongside them as they fed on the pulses of plankton that bloom there between March and early July.
 You need to be a strong swimmer to match them in the currents but even a fleeting encounter is to be treasured.
 I was fortunate enough to spot three of these giant yet harmless mammals on my most recent trip, which afforded me with some fantastic photo opportunities.

 I recommend snorkeling in the calmer waters of the inner Ningaloo Reef where reef sharks, turtles, dugongs and majestic manta rays can be found in the winter months.
 You might even stumble across new species such as the short-nosed sea snake, thought to be extinct until it was rediscovered in December last year.

 Ningaloo is a Wajarri aboriginal word meaning, 'high land jutting into the sea'.
 Today's reefs were once coastal cliffs sat on the ocean's edge before the most recent inter-glacial melting.

 Uplifting and erosion has created the spectacular gorges through the Cape Range National Park.
 In the most accessible, such as at Yardie Creek, I found elusive rock-wallabies and watched wedge-tailed eagles, Australia's largest bird of prey, gliding beneath me.

-Returning from an evening walk in the gorge and after dodging the multitude of marsupials coming out to feed at dusk, I watched the sun go down in a blaze of colour and then paused before dinner for one of nature’s true spectacles.
-One-by-one the stars and galaxies of the southern night sky appeared; a fitting, heavenly conclusion to complement the paradise on earth that is Ningaloo.
+Returning from an evening walk in the gorge and after dodging the multitude of marsupials coming out to feed at dusk, I watched the sun go down in a blaze of color and then paused before dinner for one of nature’s true spectacles.
+One-by-one the stars and galaxies of the southern night sky appeared; a fitting, heavenly conclusion to complement the paradise on Earth that is Ningaloo.